 - UCCE has pursued studies and funding regarding the influence of varied land management practices on burn severity and fire recovery, and conducted surveys about grazing management, fire science, ecosystem services valuations, and the healthy soil initiative.

 - Easements and acquisition efforts by Ag + Open Space since the 2017 fires included burned parcels within the WUI that have appropriate ecosystem and fire hazard reduction benefits.

 - Under a recently awarded $1,082,969 Cal Fire grant, TPW and FES will undertake a project to assess fuel risks and tree mortality along 83 miles of public right of way in northwest Sonoma County, treat 30 high priority miles, and provide chipper services for fuels reduction by private parties.

 Protecting streams and rivers

-- Recovery nand Resiliency has worked directly with quasi-government and non-profit partners to assist private property owners with containment best management practices (BMPs) to minimize the risk of debris and toxic material runoff to streams and rivers in early 2018.
+- The Recovery Office has worked directly with quasi-government and non-profit partners to assist private property owners with containment best management practices (BMPs) to minimize the risk of debris and toxic material runoff to streams and rivers in early 2018.
 Efforts with erosion and sediment control BMP installations and maintenance have continued as the 2018/19 rainy season approaches.

 - Ag + Open Space actively assessed, secured, managed and rehabilitated over 2,000 acres of lands owned in fee that burned.
 They removed burned structures, infrastructure and hazard trees, replaced burned culverts, and took measures to prevent toxic runoff and protect public safety.
 They continue to work with easement landowners to support their recovery.